 Electro-sex toys are becoming more popular as manufacturers shift from daunting and complex metal toys to less intimidating and more user-friendly silicone ones.
 In addition, some people are bypassing commercial options and adapting their existing sex toys to electro-sex ones using conductive metallic tape.

 Lubricants can help stop the skin becoming tender and make it more sensitive to electro-play.
 Use a water-based lubricant for internal attachments and an electro-conductive gel for toys used externally.
-Do not use a silicon lube, which may degrade the toys and decrease conductivity.
+Do not use a silicone lube, which may degrade the toys and decrease conductivity.